Source code for pref_voting.generate_weighted_majority_graphs

 [docs] def generate_edge_ordered_tournament_infinite_limit(num_candidates, cov_matrix = None): """ Using the ideas from Section 9 of the paper *An Analysis of Random Elections with Large Numbers of Voters* by Matthew Harrison-Trainor (https://arxiv.org/abs/2009.02979) and the code provided at https://github.com/MatthewHT/RandomMarginGraphs/, generate a qualitative margin graph for ``num_candidates`` candidates. .. important:: The weights of the generated margin graphs are real numbers, representing a linear ordering of the edges.
 Only qualitative margin graph invariant voting methods, such as Split Cycle, Beat Path, Minimax, Ranked Pairs, etc., should be used on the generated graphs.
 Args: num_candidates (int): the number of candidates Returns: MarginGraph """ candidates = range(num_candidates) cov_matrix = cov_matrix if cov_matrix is not None else generate_covariance_matrix(num_candidates) # random_var is a random variable with the multivariate normal distribution of margin graphs random_var = multivariate_normal(None, cov_matrix) rv = random_var.rvs() def pair(p): return p[1]-2*p[0]-1 + (num_candidates)*(num_candidates+1)//2 - (num_candidates-p[0])*(num_candidates-p[0]+1)//2 mg = [[-np.inf for _ in candidates] for _ in candidates] for c1 in candidates: for c2 in candidates: if (c1 < c2 and rv[pair([c1,c2])] > 0): mg[c1][c2] = rv[pair([c1,c2])] if (c1 > c2 and rv[pair([c2,c1])] < 0): mg[c1][c2] = -rv[pair([c2,c1])] if (c1 == c2): mg[c1][c2] = 0 w_edges = [(c1, c2, mg[c1][c2]) for c1 in candidates for c2 in candidates if c1 != c2 if mg[c1][c2] > 0] return MarginGraph(candidates, w_edges)

-## Generating Canonical MarginGraphs def _enumerate_ceots(num_cands, num_edges, partial_ceot, used_nodes, next_node): # Given a partial ceot P, we can extend it with any new edge (A,B) satisfying one of the following conditions: # 1.
+## Generating Canonical MarginGraphs without Tied Margins def _enumerate_ceots(num_cands, num_edges, partial_ceot, used_nodes, next_node): # Given a partial ceot P, we can extend it with any new edge (A,B) satisfying one of the following conditions: # 1.
 A and B have both already been used in edges in P, but neither (A,B) nor (B,A) is in P; # 2.
 A has already been used in an edge in P, and B is the next integer after the largest integer in an edge in P. # 3.
 A is the next integer after the largest integer in an edge in P, and B has already been used in an edge in P; # 4.
 A is the next integer after the largest integer in an edge in P, and B is the next integer after A. if len(partial_ceot) == num_edges: yield partial_ceot if len(partial_ceot) < num_edges: if next_node == num_cands: available_nodes = used_nodes if next_node < num_cands: available_nodes = used_nodes + [next_node] for n in available_nodes: if n == next_node and next_node < num_cands - 1: # If n == next_node, we are in Case 3 or Case 4 above available_nodes = used_nodes + [next_node + 1] for m in available_nodes: if not n==m and not (n,m) in partial_ceot and not (m,n) in partial_ceot: new_ceot = [edge for edge in partial_ceot] + [(n,m)] if not (n == next_node or m == next_node): # Then we are in Case 1 above yield from _enumerate_ceots(num_cands,num_edges,new_ceot,used_nodes,next_node) if (n == next_node or m == next_node) and not m == next_node + 1: # Then we are in Case 2 or 3 above new_used_nodes = list(set(used_nodes + [n,m])) new_next_node = next_node + 1 yield from _enumerate_ceots(num_cands,num_edges,new_ceot,new_used_nodes,new_next_node) if m == next_node + 1: # Then we are in Case 4 above new_used_nodes = list(set(used_nodes + [n,m])) new_next_node = next_node + 2 yield from _enumerate_ceots(num_cands,num_edges,new_ceot,new_used_nodes,new_next_node) def _enumerate_ceots_as_edgelist(num_cands): num_edges = (num_cands * (num_cands -1))//2 partial_ceot = [(0,1)] used_nodes = [0,1] next_node = 2 yield from _enumerate_ceots(num_cands,num_edges,partial_ceot,used_nodes,next_node)

 [docs] def enumerate_canonical_edge_ordered_tournaments(num_cands, parity = "even"): """ A *canonical* edge-ordered tournament (ceot) is a representative from an isomorphism class of linearly edge-ordered tournaments.
 Enumerate all ceots for ``num_cands`` candidates, representing a ceot as a ``MarginGraph`` where the margins represent the linear order of the edges.
 Args: num_cands (int): the number of candidates parity (str, optional): The parity of the margins, either 'even' or 'odd'.
-Returns: A generator of ``MarginGraph`` for ``num_candidates`` .. warning:: It is only feasible to run this function for up to 5 candidates. """ assert parity in ["odd", "even"], "parity must be either 'odd' or 'even'" for ceot in _enumerate_ceots_as_edgelist(num_cands): yield MarginGraph(list(range(num_cands)), [(e[0], e[1], 2 * (eidx + 1) if parity == "even" else 2 * eidx + 1) for eidx, e in enumerate(reversed(ceot))])
+Returns: A generator of ``MarginGraph`` for ``num_candidates`` .. warning:: It is only feasible to finish the enumeration for up to 5 candidates. """ assert parity in ["odd", "even"], "parity must be either 'odd' or 'even'" for ceot in _enumerate_ceots_as_edgelist(num_cands): yield MarginGraph(list(range(num_cands)), [(e[0], e[1], 2 * (eidx + 1) if parity == "even" else 2 * eidx + 1) for eidx, e in enumerate(reversed(ceot))])